Do You Have to Add a Teenager to Your Car Insurance in Texas? (2026)

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-The state of Texas requires licensed teenage drivers to have auto insurance to drive, so if you have a teen driver in your house, you’ll likely need to put them on your policy — even if they just have a learner’s permit.[1]
+The state of Texas requires licensed teenage drivers to have auto insurance to drive legally.
+So if you have a teen driver in your household, you’ll likely need to add them to your policy.
+But you don’t need to add them if they just have a learner’s permit.[1]

 Adding an inexperienced teen driver to your car insurance policy can be pricey and cause your rates to jump.
 But you may be able to find ways to save, like good student discounts, to help keep costs manageable.
 You can also see if it’s cheaper to buy them a separate policy.